oracle/graalpython/docs/user/OsInterface.md

 # Operating System Interfaces

-Truffle based GraalVM languages usually implement the system related functions using the Truffle API abstraction, which is OS independent and provides extension points for the users when embedding GraalPython or other Truffle based languages into Java applications.
+Truffle based GraalVM languages usually implement the system related functions using the [Truffle abstraction layer](https://www.graalvm.org/graalvm-as-a-platform/language-implementation-framework/), which is OS independent and provides extension points for the users when embedding GraalVM Python or other Truffle based languages into Java applications.
 See, for example, [Truffle FileSystem service-provider](https://www.graalvm.org/truffle/javadoc/org/graalvm/polyglot/io/FileSystem.html).

-Python also provides OS abstraction, but exposes lower level interfaces, for instance, the OS module directly exposes some POSIX functions.
+The Python standard library also provides OS abstraction, but exposes lower level interfaces, for instance, the OS module directly exposes some POSIX functions.
 On non-POSIX platforms, this interface is emulated to a degree.

-GraalPython provides two alternative implementations of the system related functionality offered by builtin modules such as `os` or `pwd`.
+GraalVM Python runtime provides two alternative implementations of the system related functionality offered by the builtin Python modules such as `os`.
-Which implementation is used can be controlled by option `PosixModuleBackend`: valid values are `native` and `java`.
+Which implementation is used can be controlled by the option `PosixModuleBackend`: valid values are `native` and `java`.

-## GraalPython's native backend
+## Native backend

-The `native` backend calls directly the POSIX API in mostly the same way as CPython (the reference Python implementation) does.
+The `native` backend calls directly the POSIX API in mostly the same way as CPython, the reference Python implementation, does.

 This approach is the most compatible with CPython and provides bare access to the underlying OS interface without any emulation layer in between.

-By default, this implementation bypasses the Truffle API, therefore it is not sandboxed and does not support custom implementations of [Truffle FileSystem service-provider](https://www.graalvm.org/truffle/javadoc/org/graalvm/polyglot/io/FileSystem.html) and other Truffle providers related to system interfaces.
+By default, this implementation bypasses the Truffle abstraction layer, therefore it is not sandboxed and does not support custom implementations of [Truffle FileSystem service-provider](https://www.graalvm.org/truffle/javadoc/org/graalvm/polyglot/io/FileSystem.html) and other Truffle providers related to system interfaces.

-GraalPython's native backend is chosen by default when GraalPython is started via the `graalpython` or any other GraalPython related launcher inside GraalVM.
+The native backend is chosen by default when GraalVM Python is started via the `graalpython` or any other Python related launcher inside GraalVM.
+The exception are Python related launchers with `-managed` suffix available only in GraalVM Enterprise (e.g., `graalpython-managed`), which by default use the `java` POSIX backend.

 ### Limitations of the native backend